-In such a situation, you could decide to search for other great exercise options.
-Therefore, we gathered a list of machine high row alternative exercises for you.
+In such a situation, you could search for other great exercise options.

-It’s also possible you’ve decided to change your exercise routine for other reasons such as injuries from previous workout sessions, unusual difficulty in execution, expensive acquisition and maintenance of exercise equipment, or just plain old boredom.
+It’s also possible you’ve decided to change your exercise routine for different reasons, such as injuries from previous workout sessions, unusual difficulty in execution, expensive acquisition and maintenance of exercise equipment, or just plain old boredom.

 Believe it or not, there’s nothing wrong with wanting to switch things up a little, even with your fitness training.